-Learning Outcome: After the completion of the course students will be able to
+Learning Outcome: After the completion of the course students will

 CLO1: Identify various methods and intermediate species involved while determining the mechanism of organic reactions.

 CLO2: Examine the mechanistic and synthetic aspects of nucleophilic, electrophilic substitution and elimination reactions.

 CLO3: Explore the implications of enolate chemistry for the synthesis of various molecules.